On this page

 Under-Represented Faculty & Senior Fellows in Clinical and Translational Research Awards These awards aim to encourage fellows and junior faculty from economically or educationally disadvantaged backgrounds to remain in academia.

 NIH New Investigators Program.
 The new Pathway to Independence Award program will provide a unique opportunity for highly promising postdoctoral scientists to obtain two forms of support from a single NIH award.
 The support is interconnected and combines an initial mentored research phase (K99) followed by the scientist's first independent research support (R00).
 This funding opportunity is available to non-U.S. citizens as well as U.S. citizens.
-(See K99 Table for a list of UCSF awardees.)
+See current UCSF K99 awards

 Other Clinical and Translational Research Fellowships